 \section{Abstract}

-We construct infinitely many abelian surfaces \(A\) defined over the rational numbers such that, for \(\ell\leqslant 7\) prime, the $\ell$-torsion subgroup of \(A\) is not isomorphic as a Galois module to the $\ell$-torsion subgroup of the dual \(A\spcheck\).
-We do this by analyzing the action of the Galois group on the \(\ell\)-adic Tate module and its reduction modulo \(\ell\).
+We construct infinitely many abelian surfaces \(A\) defined over the rational numbers such that, for a prime $\ell \leqslant 7$, the $\ell$-torsion subgroup of \(A\) is not isomorphic as a Galois module to the $\ell$-torsion subgroup of its dual \(A\spcheck\).
+We do this by explicitly analyzing the action of the Galois group on the \(\ell\)-adic Tate module and its reduction modulo \(\ell\).